What Pastries Were Invented in France?

 Gateaux Saint-Honoré

-The base of the cake is a circular shortcrust or flaky pastry, the outer edge of which is made of profiteroles dipped in caramel.
-The cake is filled with chilboust cream, which is a mixture of pastry cream, and whipped egg whites.
+The Saint-Honoré cake, a tribute to the patron saint of pastry chefs and bakers, was created by Parisian confectioners.
+It features a circular shortcrust or flaky pastry base with the outer edge adorned with profiteroles dipped in caramel.
+The cake is filled with chilboust cream, a delectable combination of pastry cream, and whipped egg whites.

 Paris-Brest cake

-Rum baba is a small cake made from yeast dough, soaked in rum and syrup.
-It’s served as an individual dessert with whipped cream and dried fruit.
+Rum baba, a small cake made from yeast dough soaked in rum and syrup, is served individually with whipped cream and dried fruit.

 Ad